nhamidjaja/hickory/README.md

-For Mac OS X I recommend you to use [Homebrew](http://mxcl.github.io/homebrew/) for package manager.
+For Mac OS X use  Homebrew <http://mxcl.github.io/homebrew> for easy installations of libraries.

 And use [Ruby Version Manager](https://rvm.io/), and here's the [link](http://www.stewgleadow.com/blog/2011/12/10/installing-rvm-on-os-x-lion/) to install it on Mac.